DevoInc/python-mlmodelmanager-client/_sources/user_guide/client-object.rst.txt

 .. warning::

-    The token used above is not a valid token, don't try to use with a real server.
+    The token used above is not a valid token, don't try to use it with a real server.

 Don't worry about :ref:`authentication <Authentication>`, we'll get into it a